-Intervention costs include cost of PARP or comparator (exception placebo) and subsequent chemotherapy costs; \$Non-intervention costs include supportive care costs (office visit, CT scan, blood test), adverse event costs, and end of life costs; QALY: quality-adjusted life year; LYG: life-year gained
+^{}Intervention costs include cost of PARP or comparator (exception placebo) and subsequent chemotherapy costs; §Non-intervention costs include supportive care costs (office visit, CT scan, blood test), adverse event costs, and end of life costs; QALY: quality-adjusted life year; LYG: life-year gained

 Table ES6 presents the results of the threshold analysis for olaparib in the recurrent BRCA-mutated population, and separately, the maintenance therapy population.
-Discounts of 35% - 61% would be needed to meet thresholds of \$50,000-\$100,000 per QALY gained.
-Olaparib's price could be slightly higher than the net price assumed in our base-case analysis for the BRCA-mutated population at a threshold of \$150,000 per QALY gained.
+For the recurrent BRCA-mutated population, discounts of 8% - 61% would be needed to meet thresholds of \$50,000-\$150,000 per QALY gained.
+Note that Olaparib's price could be slightly higher than the net price assumed in our base-case analysis for the BRCA-mutated population at a threshold of \$150,000 per QALY gained.
 Discounts of 59% to 87% would be required to achieve thresholds of \$50,000-\$150,000 per QALY in the maintenance therapy population.